sktime/sktime/docs/source/get_involved/contributing.rst

    pre-commit install

-Once installed, pre-commit will automatically run our code quality checks on the files you changed whenenver you make a new commit.
+Once installed, pre-commit will automatically run our code quality checks on the files you changed whenever you make a new commit.

 You can find our pre-commit configuration in `.pre-commit-config.yaml <https://github.com/alan-turing-institute/sktime/blob/main/.pre-commit-config.yaml>`_.